it-projects-llc/addons-dev/odoo_backup_sh_dropbox/doc/index.rst

 Access Token
 ------------

-*Note: You need to have a Dropbox account*
+Note: You need to have a Dropbox account.

 * Open the `App Console <https://www.dropbox.com/developers/apps>`__
 * Login/Register into Dropbox account.